 You Receive Notice from a Magazine About Your Subscription

-The notice could claim to be from a magazine that you actually subscribe to or one you don't and could be in person, by phone, or email.
+The notice could claim to be from a magazine that you actually subscribe to or one you don't and could be in person, by mail, by phone, or email.
 Either way, the end game is the same—they want your personal information and/or money.
 The caller will either tell you that your subscription is about to be canceled or you can renew, but to do either, you'll need to provide some information.

 Example Phone Call

 Hello.
 We have noticed your subscription for the Reader's Digest has not been paid and will need to be renewed or canceled.
 I can help you with this no problem.
 I just need your payment information to renew, or I can cancel the subscription and refund your account.